It’s 11 a.m.

-Your clients booked you for a reason, so they likely would rather keep their appointment than miss it all together.
+Your clients booked you for a reason.
+They’d likely rather keep their appointment than miss it all together.

-But sometimes a stressful day at the office or with kids means things start slipping — including their salon appointment.
+But sometimes a stressful day at the office or problems with kids means things start slipping… including their salon appointment.

 Most of the time, people just need a gentle reminder, and they’ll be right on time.